fishilico/home-files/README.rst

   shells (bash, zsh...), git, vim, urxvt, python, etc.
 * ``specific/``: configuration files which are really specific to some of my systems (for example there is a VLC addon to read YouTube playlists).
+* ``tests/``: scripts which check the style of the files (PEP8-compliance of Python scripts, copyright information, etc.).
 * ``xdgconfig/``: settings for Desktop Environments which do not use plain old text files.
 These DE usally build a database and an provide an API which makes saving & restoring settings way harder than it has to be.
 Nonetheless